juliendelile/MECAGEN/README.md

 ##### Dependencies

-Installing MECAGEN requires a few libraries to be installed first.
+Installing MecaGen requires a few libraries to be installed first.
 All of these libraries can be installed manually via the hyperlinks.
 Yet, using a package manager simplifies this prerequisite step.
 We provide APT command lines operative on Ubuntu/Debian, alternative package manager have also been tested (e.g. pacman on Archlinux).

 * SDL2.0 ([Simple DirectMedia Layer](https://www.libsdl.org/download-2.0.php), not to be mistaken with the previous version SDL1.2)
 ```shell